bigmedium/sentient-scenes/README.md

 ```javascript
 const DEBUG = true;
 ```

+When enabled, the console shows color-coded information for each scene request:

+- **Requests**: Shows what text was sent to the API
+- **Responses**: Displays the returned scene data (colors, animation, caption, etc.)
+- **Token Usage**: Shows API token consumption and estimated costs
+- **Errors**: Captures any issues that occur during processing

+This information helps with troubleshooting and provides insight into how AI transforms text descriptions into visual scenes.

+## Credits

+Design and Development: [Josh Clark](https://bigmedium.com/about/josh-clark.html) and [Big Medium](https://bigmedium.com/)

 ## License

 This project is licensed under the MIT License.
 Copyright © 2025 Josh Clark and Big Medium.

-## Credits

-- Design and Development: [Josh Clark](https://bigmedium.com/about/josh-clark.html) and [Big Medium](https://bigmedium.com/)

 ## About Sentient Design